microsoft/WhatTheHack/045-InfraAsCode-Bicep/Student/Challenge-01.md

 ARM templates using JSON are very powerful and provide a lot of functionality.
 However, they can be hard to learn and can be difficult to work with.

-Bicep is the newest language for authoring infrasructure-as-code templates for Azure.
+Bicep is the newest language for authoring infrastructure-as-code templates for Azure.
 Unlike JSON, it's not a general-purpose file format; it's designed specifically for deploying resources into Azure.
 Its goal is to be a clean, readable language.

 Bicep templates are transpiled into standard JSON ARM templates in a similar way to how TypeScript is transpiled into JavaScript.
 This conversion happens automatically when using the Azure CLI, but it can also be called directly using the Bicep CLI.